Counterfactual Credit Assignment in Model-Free Reinforcement Learning

-In this paper, we investigate a new method of credit assignment for model-free reinforcement learning which we call \emph{Counterfactual Credit Assignment} (CCA), that leverages hindsight information to implicitly perform counterfactual evaluation - an estimate of the return for actions other than the ones which were chosen.
+In this paper, we investigate a new method of credit assignment for model-free reinforcement learning which we call \emph{Counterfactual Credit Assignment} (CCA).
+CCA leverages \emph{hindsight} information to implicitly perform counterfactual evaluation--an estimate of the return for actions other than the ones which were chosen.
 These counterfactual returns can be used to form unbiased and lower variance estimates of the policy gradient by building future-conditional baselines.
-Unlike classical Q functions, which also provide an estimate of the return for all actions but do so by averaging over all possible futures, our methods provide trajectory-specific counterfactual estimates, i.e.\ an estimate of the return for different actions, but keeping as many of the external factors constant between the return and its counterfactual estimate.
+Unlike classical Q functions, which also provide an estimate of the return for all actions but do so by averaging over all possible futures, our methods provide trajectory-specific counterfactual estimates, i.e.\ an estimate of the return for different actions, but keeping as many of the external factors constant between the return and its counterfactual estimate\footnote{From from a causality standpoint, one-step action-value functions are interventional concepts (``What would happen if") instead of counterfactuals (``What would have happened if").}.
+Such a method would perform finer-grained credit assignment and could greatly improve data efficiency in environments with complex credit assignment structures.
 Our method is inspired by ideas from causality theory, but does not require learning a model of the environment.

-Our main contributions are: a) proposing a set of environments which further our understanding of when difficult credit assignment leads to poor policy learning; b) introducing new model-free policy gradient algorithms, with sufficient conditions for unbiasedness and guarantees for lower variance.
-In the appendix, we further c) present a collection of model-based policy gradient algorithms extending previous work on counterfactual policy search; d) connect the literature about causality theory, in particular notions of treatment effects, to concepts from the reinforcement learning literature.
+Our main contributions are: a) introducing a family of novel policy gradient estimators that leverage hindsight information and generalizes previous approaches, b) proposing a practical instantiation of this algorithm with sufficiency conditions for unbiasedness and guarantees for lower variance, c) introducing a set of environments which further our understanding of when credit assignment is made difficult due to exogenous noise, long-term effects and task interleaving, and thus leads to poor policy learning, d) demonstrating the improved performance of our algorithm on these environments, e) formally connecting our results to notions from causality theory, in particular treatment effects and counterfactuals, further linking the causal inference and reinforcement learning literature.